VasilGeorgiev39/MechInterp/Absent World Representations.md

 ## Intro

 ### Choosing a model
-When I began this project, my first dilemma was deciding which model to work on.
+When I began this project, my first choice was deciding which model to work on.
 I could have chosen a pre-trained model and built upon existing work, which would have provided a head start and seemed like the safer option.
 However, I chose to train my own model.
 The main reason was that it seemed like a great learning experience as I haven't trained a model before, and even though this increased the risk of the whole project failing, I was very motivated to give it a try.

 ### Choosing a problem
 I am a huge chess fan, and for a while, I had the idea to train a model to play chess and try to understand what game abstractions it builds.
 It was inspired by the [Emergent World Representations: Exploring a Sequence Model Trained on a Synthetic Task](https://arxiv.org/abs/2210.13382) (Li et al., 2023) and [Emergent Linear Representations in World Models of Self-Supervised Sequence Models](https://arxiv.org/abs/2309.00941) (Nanda et al., 2023) papers, which showed substantial evidence that models do indeed build game board representations.
-I had to also consider the fact that that pursuing work closely resembling existing research might be less impactful than exploring a novel direction.
+I had to also consider the fact that pursuing work closely resembling existing research might be less impactful than exploring a novel direction.
 However, for this particular project, I wanted to focus on learning and having fun while experimenting with a significant chance of failure and this problem seemed like a very fun thing to work on.
-I also thought it was unlikely that I would find something groundbreaking on my first try but I thought that if I were find emergent world representations in a chess model I think that would still hold some value.
+I also thought it was unlikely that I would find something groundbreaking on my first try but I thought that if I were to find emergent world representations in a chess model I think that would still hold some value.
 In any case, this seemed like a good project to take risks with as it was time limited.
 For a 'real world' research I would probably choose to work on something more promising.

 ### Opening move
 The convergence of my decision to train a model from scratch and the aspiration to train it in chess neatly led to the idea to train a model on executing a checkmate using only a knight and a bishop.
 [The knight and bishop checkmate](https://en.wikipedia.org/wiki/Bishop_and_knight_checkmate) is one of the four basic endgame checkmates but it is deceptively complicated (**even [grandmasters have failed](https://en.wikipedia.org/wiki/Bishop_and_knight_checkmate#Grandmasters_failing_to_mate) to execute it!**).
 With perfect play, the strong side can force a checkmate in at most 33 moves from any position.
 The algorithm that needs to be learned involves creating "barriers" with the bishop and knight to drive the opposing king to the edge of the board and then force it into a corner with the same color as the bishop for the checkmate.

 ![Knight and bishop strategy](visualisations/images/barrier.png)

 Some napkin calculations show that there are 32 ♗ x  63  ♔ x 62  ♘ x 50♚(estimate) x 2(sides) = **15.5 million possible legal positions**
 However the number of possible move sequences is vastly greater, if we consider the [50-move rule](https://en.wikipedia.org/wiki/Fifty-move_rule) and assume that there are 4 possible moves for position, for 50 moves we would have at most **4^100 possible legal move sequences** (surely less as this does not take into account early terminations due to checkmate/stalemate but as the terminal positions are a tiny fraction of all possible positions I have omitted that).
-My hypothesis is that in order to be able to produce legal move sequences the model will have to build some representation of the game rather than trying to find patters in the sequence.
+My hypothesis is that in order to be able to produce legal move sequences the model will have to build some representation of the game rather than memorize move sequences.

 ## Hypotheses